Information and Construction Updates

-In October, permanent striping was completed for the new lane alignments and all three lanes were opened to traffic on October 4.
+Permanent striping was completed for the new lane alignments and all three lanes were opened to traffic on October 4.
 Ongoing work requiring daily lane closures is continuing as crews install rumble strips and clear off remaining safety and construction equipment from the roadway.

 High Plains Trail

 Work has begun on the pedestrian trail crossing at Coal Creek with crews installing subgrade and foundations.
 Crews also continue to work on the barrier walls separating vehicle traffic from the trail at SH30 and Hampden along southbound E-470.
 Please follow signs and stay off the trail in the construction zone as work is still being done.